corsairmarks/enigmatic_shipset_no_error_logs/mod/README.md

 # Changes

 Many entity definitions were tweaked to remove animations.
 "Removed" code was commented out rather than deleted.
-MadamLava, please feel free to harvest any of these adjustment for use in your mod directly.
+MadamLava, please feel free to harvest any of these adjustments for use in your mod directly.

 * `common\graphical_culture\aoshtai_01_graphical_culture.txt` mark graphical culture as not having cities
 * `gfx\models\ships\aoshtai_01_ships_entities.asset`